-The following non-financial data reporting protocol defines the methodology, boundary and scope of the non-financial and sustainability related data published either in the integrated report or in the Appendix.
-It includes the definitions of key performance indicators (KPIs) and describes how data is collected, aggregated and reported to ensure consistent, accurate, complete and balanced reporting year-over-year.
-In Chapter 2 of this protocol, we describe the reporting standards and guidelines we adhere to as well as data gathering processes.
-Chapters 3-8 contain the quidelines, definitions, and processes per topic and KPI.
+This protocol defines the methodology, boundary and scope of the non-financial data disclosed in the 2018 Annual Report of ING Groep.
+It includes the definitions of key performance indicators (KPIs) and describes how data is collected, aggregated and reported to ensure consistent, accurate, complete and balanced reporting year-overyear.
+Chapter 2 of this protocol describes the overarching reporting standards and guidelines we follow as well as the data collection processes in place.
+Chapters 3-8 contain the guidelines, definitions, and processes per topic and KPI.